Nimboo3/Nimboo3/README.md

 # Hey there, I'm Tanmay!

-CS major who codes, freelances, and occasionally dives into ML projects.
+CS major who codes, freelances, and enjoys working on Machine Learning and Deep Learning projects.
 Open to collaborating, contributing, or helping out where it makes sense.

 ---